angry-tony/A-collection-of-OSS-tools/README.md

 * [GitLab](https://about.gitlab.com/) - Kinda like an open source GitHub
 * [GitLab CI](https://about.gitlab.com/gitlab-ci/) - CI that integrates with GitLab
 * [Gitorious](http://getgitorious.com/) - Web front end for git, can be deployed as an appliance
-* [GitTorrent](https://github.com/cjb/gittorrent) - A decentralization of GitHub using BitTorrent and Bitcoin
+* [GitTorrent](https://github.com/cjb/gittorrent) - A decentralization of GitHub using BitTorrent and Bitcoin/blockchain
 * [gitwatch](https://github.com/nevik/gitwatch) - Automatically commit changes when specified files or directories are modified
+* [Git Interfaces, Frontends, and Tools](https://git.wiki.kernel.org/index.php/Interfaces,_frontends,_and_tools) - Massive list on the kernel.org wiki
 * [gkv](https://github.com/ybur-yug/gkv) - Use git as a KV key/value store
 * [Gource](https://code.google.com/p/gource/) - Software version control visualization tool
 * [Hubot](https://hubot.github.com/) - Chat bot that can do deploys, look up images, integrate with Google Maps, and tons of other stuff
 * [Imhotep](https://github.com/justinabrahms/imhotep) - Comments on commits coming into your repository and checks for syntactic errors and general lint warnings
-* [Interfaces, Frontends, and Tools](https://git.wiki.kernel.org/index.php/Interfaces,_frontends,_and_tools) - Massive list on the kernel.org wiki
 * [Jenkins](http://jenkins-ci.org/) - The most popular CI orchestration tool, supports a billion plugins
 * [Jenkins JobConfigHistory](https://wiki.jenkins-ci.org/display/JENKINS/JobConfigHistory+Plugin) - Tracks changes to system and job configurations
 * [Jenkins Job DSL Plugin (jenkins-job-dsl)](https://github.com/jenkinsci/job-dsl-plugin) - Groovy-based DSL for writing Jenkins jobs